 A Home Health Agency

 A broken bone or joint may not sound all that dangerous, but when you are advanced in age, you can pay a heavy price for broken hip surgery.
 You could be on your way to serious disability -or worse.
-The best-case scenario would be a decline in independence and overall outlook on life.
+For many, the best-case scenario still involves some decline in independence and overall outlook on life.

 A meta-study published in 2010 that involved more than half a million women and over 150,000 men over 50, researchers from both Belgium and America found the potential for death in both genders three months after broken hip surgery to be five to eight times higher.